luiscajl/luiscajl/README.md

 ---

 ### Hi there 👋,
-I'm Luis Carlos, full stack developer on Altran to Airbus Defense & Space, Student of [Master Cloud Apps](https://www.codeurjc.es/mastercloudapps/)
+I'm Luis Carlos, backend developer on Paradigma.